 ANGO

-From the time of the Buddha, dedicated periods of intensified practice were built into the yearly cycle.
-In the ancient days, these coincided with the rainy season, when roads were impassible and the monastics were stuck together for several months anyway.
-Later, in Zen circles, this was reformatted as two 90–day periods a year known as ango, or peaceful abiding, when time on the mat was increased and other practices that helped cultivate and hone insight were taken on.
+From the earliest days of the Dharma, periods of intensified practice were built into the annual schedule.
+In ancient times, these coincided with the rainy season, when roads were impassible and the monastics were stuck together for several months anyway.
+Later, in Zen circles, this was reformatted as two 90-day periods a year known as ango, or peaceful abiding, when time on the mat was increased and other practices that helped cultivate and hone insight were taken on.

 • If you live out of town and are in the koan collections, you might consider committing to one or two zoom dokusans a week.